HossainAhnaf/samer-editor/README.md

 `I will add more formatting options in future.`

 ### Keyboard Shortcuts
 The editor provides keyboard shortcuts for common formatting operations.
-For example, you can use shortcuts to make text bold, italic, or underline and more.
+For example, you can set shortcuts to make text bold, italic, or underline and more.

 ### SEO-friendly
 SamerEditor gives you a SEO-friendly HTML.